4sun5bu/xoututils/README.md

-# xoututils
+# Xoututils
- File convert tools for CP/M-8000 XOUT format object files.
+ File convert tools for CP/M-8000 XOUT format to Z8k-COFF format.
  The XOUT format is linkable and executable format used in CP/M-8000.
+ These tools are made for cross develping CP/M-8000 on Linux and Windows.
+ Converted COFF files can be linked by the Gnu ld linker.

 ## License
  This software is released under the MIT License, see LICENSE.

-## xout2coff
+## Commands
- A converter from XOUT to Z8k-COFF written in Go.
+- **xout2coff** converts XOUT to Z8k-COFF
- Converted COFF files can be linked by the Gnu ld linker in binutils.

-  xout2coff xxx.rel
+- **xarch** extracts XOUT files from libray
+- **xoutdump** shows information about the file structure, relocations and symbols.

+These commands take one filename, such as `xout2coff xxx.rel`.

-## xarch
+## How to Build
- A de-archiver for library file.

-  xarch libxxx.a
+Set the GOPATH at the down loaded or cloned directory.
+In the directry type `go build xout2coff`, `go build xarch` and `go build xoutdump`.